NICE: BEACHFRONT PROMENADES AND MEDITERRANEAN ATMOSPHERE

 Have a nice time in Nice! 😉

-My guidebook recommendations for Nice and the Côte d’Azur:
+My guidebook recommendation for Nice and the Côte d’Azur: